design-group/traefik-proxy/README.md

     name: proxy
 ```

-After adding the labels and environment variables, re-up the container.
+After adding the labels, environment variables, and replacing the `<desired-address>` fields, restart the container, or if the container was never running, type:

 ```sh
 docker-compose up -d
 ```

-Once the container restarts, it should be accessible at `http(s)://<desired-address>.localtest.me/`.
+Once the container is running, it should be accessible at `http(s)://<desired-address>.localtest.me/`.

 We dont necessarily _need_ to create the `docker-compose.traefik.yml` file to add the labels and environment variables.
 We could also add the labels and environment variables to the `docker-compose.yml` file directly.
 However, this would require that every developer working on this project has the same Traefik Reverse Proxy setup on their local machine.
 By using the `docker-compose.traefik.yml` file, we can keep the Traefik Reverse Proxy setup in this repository and not have to worry about every developer having the same setup.